Frequently Asked Questions

 Does Budle Bay have easy access to facilities?
 (Field school specific)

 If you need a bank there is a Barclays in nearby Seahouses, or the larger town of Berwick-upon-Tweed is about 15 miles away.
-A lift with a staff member can usually be arranged.

 What’s the weather like at Bamburgh?